codeworm96/paper-reading/README.md

 This paper evaluates instruction-level breakdown of components in an OLTP database system, which can be used as a guidance for making changes under situations now.

-They make their modification on [Shore Storage Manager](http:// www.cs.wisc.edu/shore/).
+They make their modification on [Shore Storage Manager](http://www.cs.wisc.edu/shore/).
 The workload they use for evaluation is (modified) TPC-C.

+## Main Memory Database Systems: An Overview

+A review for in-memory database systems, focusing on where in-memory databases should be different from disk-oriented databases and why.

+Covers in-memory database systems from pencil-and-paper designs (MM-DBMS, MARS, HALO) to prototypes (OBE, TPK, System M) to commercial systems (Fast Path) at that time (1992).